novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-72.md

 “Absolutely not.
 So don't joke around saying I'm Nostradamus.
 What if someone hears and misunderstands?
 They might think I'm the owner of that blog.”

 “Oh, right?
-I saw comments saying you might be a National Intelligence Service (NIS) agent.”
+I saw comments saying they might be a National Intelligence Service (NIS) agent.”

 “I was shocked when I saw stories about the CIA and North Korean spies.”